 Find some street art

 One thing that Glasgow is very well known for is its street art.
 The street art in Glasgow is so popular in fact that there are dedicated street art walking tours you can join where you’ll be shown some of the most popular and impressive pieces around the city.
-Glasgow was named in the top 5 cities in the UK for street art so if you have the time I would recommend researching the City Centre Mural Trail and picking out some pieces to take a look at if you don’t want to join a guided tour.
+Glasgow has been named among the top five cities in the UK for street art so if you have the time I would recommend researching the City Centre Mural Trail and picking out some pieces to take a look at if you don’t want to join a guided tour.

 River Clyde

 If you’re only planning on spending a day in Glasgow don’t forget to take a walk along the River Clyde.
 The river has played an important role throughout Glasgow’s history, marking it as a major trading route for European voyages and beyond.
-As engineers started to deepen the riverbed, larger vessels could dock in Glasgow and by the 19th and 20th century the city played a big role in the shipbuilding industry and the development of the steam engine.
+As engineers started to deepen the riverbed, larger vessels could dock in Glasgow.
+By the 19th and 20th century the city played a big role in the shipbuilding industry and the development of the steam engine.

-Both the Riverside Museum and The Tall Ship are free museums in Glasgow that you can visit to learn more about the history of Glasgow.
+Both the Riverside Museum and The Tall Ship are free museums in Glasgow that cover the history of the city.
 They’re quite a distance from the city centre so you may not be able to add them to your Glasgow itinerary if you’re just spending a few hours here.

 People’s Palace and Glasgow Green

 For those of you who are interested in learning more about the history of the people of Glasgow, a short walk to Glasgow’s East End might be something to consider.
-The People’s Palace is another free museum in Glasgow where visitors can look at objects and photographs from Glasgow’s past and it’s a great option for something to do during a rainy day in Glasgow.
-Across from the entrance to the museum you’ll find the Doulton Fountain which is the largest terracotta fountain in the world.
+The People’s Palace is another free museum in Glasgow where visitors can look at objects and photographs from Glasgow’s past.
+It’s a great option for something to do during a rainy day in Glasgow.
+Across from the entrance to the museum you’ll find the Doulton Fountain, the largest terracotta fountain in the world.

 The People’s Palace is situated inside Glasgow Green which is a lovely park to walk around if the weather is nice.
 It’s also the city’s oldest park, dating back to the 15th century.